-Discovering new ways of living, thinking and studying, getting to know a foreign culture, gaining experience and broadening your horizons – studying abroad is an exciting option and an investment in your professional future.
+Discover new ways of living, thinking and studying, get to know a foreign culture, gain experience and broaden your horizons – studying abroad is an exciting option and an investment in your professional future.

 It is important to prepare your period of study or work placement abroad carefully.
 The ZHAW offers the following options: